colaorange/daily-money-one-i18n/PROMPT.md

 ### ChatGPT prompt to help me translate resources:

- * Translate this Markdown into {{language}}, keeping "Daily Money", "Daily Money One", "Google", "Google Drive" in English, don't ignore YouYube link at first line: {{content}}
+ * Translate this Markdown into {{language}}, include the link label and header, but , but keeping "Daily Money", "Daily Money One", "Google", "Google Drive" in English, don't ignore YouYube link at first line: {{content}}

  * Translate this JSON into {{language}}, Keeping Key the same, keeping "Daily Money", "Daily Money One", "Google", "Google Drive" in English: {{content}}
    > Reduce the content into smaller parts (maintain JSON style) if it exceeds a certain size